 For all you Deepika Padukone and Ranveer Singh fans, you already know what we are talking about.
 ‘Shanivar Vada’ built in 1736, under the rule of Bajirao Peshwa I, speaks volumes of the glorifying era of Peshwa rule in Pune.
-Among the numerous stories about Shanivar Vada, one of them also claims of some ghostly stories associated with it but nevertheless, the palace is a work of art with as many as five gates, intricate latticework, artfully crafted wooden pillars and nine bastions for defense purpose.
+Among the numerous stories about Shaniwar Wada, one of them also claims of some ghostly stories associated with it but nevertheless, the palace is a work of art with as many as five gates, intricate latticework, artfully crafted wooden pillars and nine bastions for defence purpose.

-Get to know Indian History more at Aga Khan Palace
+2. Get to know more of Indian History at Aga Khan Palace

 If history gives you a kick, Aga Khan Palace in Pune is your paradise.
-This place has witnessed many important incidents from the Indian history including the rescue of famine-struck countrymen, imprisonment of Mahatma Gandhi and the demise of Mahadev Desai and Kasturba Gandhi.
+This place has witnessed many important incidents from Indian history including the rescue of famine-struck countrymen, imprisonment of Mahatma Gandhi and the demise of Mahadev Desai and Kasturba Gandhi.
 The palace has now become Mahatma National Memorial that showcases photos and paintings on the life of Mahatma Gandhi.
 Read more – Historical places in Pune

 The Sinhagad Fort, suspended by the Bhilaswar Range of Sahyadri, offers an awe-inspiring sight.
 The fort is believed to be built 2000 years ago with a lot of stories and beliefs stringed to the fort.
 It is an interesting place to visit, and travel enthusiasts can do a little adventure trek uphill as well.